ethereum-optimism/superchain-ops/tasks/sep/026-fp-holocene-upgrade-fix/README.md

 ## Objective

-Upgrades the Fault Proof contracts of **OP Sepolia** for Holocene, fixing an upgrade with wrongly newly deployed `DelayedWETH` from #374.
+Upgrades the Fault Proof contracts of **OP Sepolia** for Holocene, fixing an upgrade with wrongly newly deployed `DelayedWETH` from #374, and then subsequent faulty upgrade to MIPS64-MT in #410, which again used the wrong `DelayedWETH`.

+Using a MIPS64 absolute prestate hash of `0x03b7eaa4e3cbce90381921a4b48008f4769871d64f93d113fcadca08ecee503b`.

 Governance post of the upgrade can be found at https://gov.optimism.io/t/upgrade-proposal-11-holocene-network-upgrade/9313.